Essay guidelines

 - Remember to give a brief summary of your experience; if you give too much detail away, your reader will get disinterested.

-Step 4: Write body paragraphs
+Writing body paragraphs

-Reflective essay body example
+Reflective essay body paragraphs example

 Reflective essay conclusion example